processone/docs.ejabberd.im/content/admin/configuration/modules.md

     DNS-based verification is vulnerable to [DNS cache poisoning](https://en.wikipedia.org/wiki/DNS_spoofing), so modern
     servers rely on verification based on PKIX certificates.

-!!! warning

-    This
-    module is only recommended for backward compatibility with servers running outdated software or non-TLS servers, or those with invalid certificates (as long as you accept the risks, e.g. you assume that
+Thus this module is only recommended for backward compatibility with servers running outdated software or non-TLS servers, or those with invalid certificates (as long as you accept the risks, e.g. you assume that